 It’s medicine, sports, and the human body.
 It’s working in emergency situations like acute, on-field injury management.
-It’s building relationships with patients who are rehabilitating from injuries, whether acute or after surgery.
+It’s promoting wellness and building relationships with patients who are rehabilitating from injuries, whether acute or after surgery.

 A career in athletic training lets you combine your interests—including a passion for helping people—with a variety of roles and work settings.
 It also offers a great employment outlook.
 If that’s what you want in a career, what should you look for in an educational program?

 Your clinical experience starts early and never stops

 Our professional Master of Science in Athletic Training is a rigorous, two-year, full-time program.
 Year one emphasizes classroom learning – and clinical experiences are included throughout this first year to connect classroom knowledge with real-world practice.
 With more than a dozen clinical education sites in the Boston area, students gain experience in patient care under the guidance our outstanding preceptors.
 Year two features three full-time clinical experiences designed to immerse you in the day-to-day practice of athletic training.

 That means not only on the field, but in the classroom, the operating room, the emergency room, the athletic training room, and the clinic.
 You’ll learn extensively from physicians, preparing for a career where collaboration with medical professionals is critical.

 The newest AT practices from the latest research

 As you might expect, we emphasize evidence-based practice at BU.
 We teach what’s most current, drawn from research—some of which happens here at Sargent College.
 Our students have the opportunity to assist at research labs right in our building.